Introduction to English

 Robert Maynard Hutchins

-Students are encouraged and expected to achieve all aspects of this subject.
+Students are encouraged and expected to achieve in all aspects of this subject.
 To ensure this happens, teaching staff cater for the personal needs of individual students by using a range of teaching and learning styles.
-This may mean that students are asked to work individually or in groups or it may mean using our dedicated ICT area to access key information from other sources.
-Whatever the strategy is, we believe students will agree that English lessons are enjoyable, stimulating and rewarding
+This may mean that students are asked to work individually or in groups, or it may mean using our dedicated ICT area to access key information from other sources.
+Whatever the strategy is, we believe students will agree that English lessons are enjoyable, stimulating and rewarding.

 English at KS3